dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 our society, without regard to class or ethnicity, we are going to quickly find ourselves lost in the future.
 The basis for belief systems formed by science is completely detached from anything permenant.
-Like Ouroboros, it always cyclicly consuming itself: newer beliefs in the basis superceeding older beliefs and the resulting belief structure representing science's extrapolated sphere of knowledge is constantly recalculated, then distributed.
+Like Ouroboros, it is always cyclicly consuming itself: newer beliefs in the basis supercede older beliefs and the resulting belief structure representing science's extrapolated sphere of knowledge is constantly recalculated and constantly redistributed.
 While this process continues to accelerate, then the costs to cultural stability will increase just as steadily.
 So we need these fixpoints to ground our culture in something.

 ### Differential Singularity